Trademark

 6. Duration for Renewal

-An application for the renewal of trademarks can be filed in either of the time frames mentioned below:
+An application for the trademark renewal can be filed in either of the time frames mentioned below:

 i.
 First, the applicant can file for renewal one year prior to the expiry of the original registered trade mark as per Rules 57 and 58;